For a modern DJ running a high-end wedding business, the only correct answer is "We will play whatever you want!"

 We will provide a copy of our policy information upon request well in advance of a contract commitment.
 Don't hesitate to contact us if you have any concerns.

+Yes, within reason.
 Most DJs have a limit on their service area.
-DJs that will "travel anywhere" are usually club DJs that depend on a permanent equipment installations in the venue.
-However, most wedding and special event DJs are by definition "mobile DJs", meaning they bring their own equipment.
+Destination DJs that will "travel anywhere" will expect you to pay their travel plus their fee and will need to rent equipment or depend on a permanent equipment installations in the venue.

 Our focus is on the Atlanta Metro area, North Georgia, and Western North Carolina and our fee includes all travel expense to your venue.
 Be on the lookout for us in these beautiful locations: